 Central Health provides patient care to the indigent population of Travis County through contracts with medical services providers and receives property taxes levied by Travis County for the provision of this care.
-Central Health has contracted with third parties to operate Central Health's two acute care hospitals with a total of 399 licensed beds.
+Central Health has contracted with third parties to operate Central Health's two acute care hospitals with a total of 399 licensed beds (see Note 8 for further information on third-party operation of acute care hospitals.)
 Central Health has also contracted with CommUnityCare to operate 21 health clinics (including one specialty clinic providing HIV/AIDS treatment services and two clinics that provide services to the homeless populations), and three dental clinics.
 Central Health is exempt from federal income taxes.